GTBioPortal/BioPortal/README.md

 ### BUG FIXES
+* If python manage.py db upgrade fails it is likely because minor schema changes like field size are not updated with db migrate command.
+To fix this you need to alembic change to the generated file in migrations/versions.

 ### KNOWN BUGS
 * When Admin views a specific job posting and uses browser back button the home page will have no data and user will need to refresh page
+* Often the db upgrade command fails because the db upgrade function does not check minor schema changes.

 ## Getting Started With Development
 To start clone repo and type `npm i` at root directory to import all required packages.

+Download backend code located [here](https://github.com/GTBioPortal/BioPortal_Backend) and run using python run.py or python3 run.py.
+The backend will run using MySQL database deployed on AWS RDS.
+To use another database or for local testing update SQLALCHEMY_DATABASE_URI in config.py and create database by running python manage.py db migrate followed by python manage.py db upgrade.

 ### React Developer Tools
 Allows you to view React components in developer tools.
 Really useful for